mlcommons/dynabench/mlcube/vision_data_selection/README.md

 ~~~
 __putting your model into place__

 When the previous step is completed, you will find a directory called dataperf-vision-selection.
-Access that folder and go to the route selection.py where you are going to find a class call "Predictor" with a method named "closest_and_furthest".
+Access that folder and go to the route selection.py where you are going to find a class call "Predictor" with a method named "selection".
 This metod is the one that you must update.

 __Evaluate your model__